 If you are currently cocooning indoors, you can still create this positive effect with houseplants or by looking out your window at the sun filtering through the trees or at birds.

-So, use nature to help you during this time.
+So, use nature to help you during these times.
 Focus on the good stuff in nearby nature, attend to positive news stories, e.g., wildlife returning, practice gratitude and mindfulness in nature, find awe and be optimistic about the future by using examples from nature.